Skip to content

 def output = title

-For more information on working with JSON data, see JSON Import and Export.
+For more information on working with JSON data, see the Working With JSON Data guides.

-You can delete data from the Object Tree.
+You can delete base relations from the Object Tree and the Viewer.

 Before doing so, it’s best practice to: